Social Media Addiction Help: Taking Action as Parents

 Social Media Addiction Help: When Enough is Enough

 Adolescents and teens can run into problems with social media for many reasons.
 When the focus is on a cell phone or smart device over homework or other duties, an intervention is warranted.
-While research is new in this subject area, it’s generally accepted that there are social reinforcers which stimulate the reward centers of the brain.
-For example, Facebook or Instagram ‘likes’ and shares and Twitter retweets are a positive reinforcer of using social media which enables the user to experience a dopamine rush and the behavior of return to social media seeking out more social reinforcement.
+While research is new in this subject area, it’s generally accepted that there are social reinforcers that stimulate the reward centers of the brain.
+For example, Facebook or Instagram ‘likes’ and shares and Twitter retweets are a positive reinforcer of using social media which enables the user to experience a dopamine rush and the behavior of returning to social media seeking out more social reinforcement.

 Inappropriate Social Media Use

 Unlike video game addiction, overuse of social media also has a clear connection to identity development.
 Young people create profiles to establish an online identity or persona.
-Through this persona, social media users present their idealized self to others.
+Through this persona, social media users present their idealized selves to others.

 Due to the disconnected or even anonymous nature of online communication, people often say things to each other that they would not say in a face-to-face conversation.
-For children that are isolating at home and their main method of communication is social media, it’s easy to get sucked into a pattern of negative online interactions.
+For children who are isolated at home and their main method of communication is social media, it’s easy to get sucked into a pattern of negative online interactions.

 At Summerland Camps, we teach practical skills to deal with online bullying.
 We show campers how to block negative users and the best ways to respond (or not respond) to others online.

 “Sexting” and Other Inappropriate Use

 At Summerland Camps, our counselors are available to sit down with the camper and go over their social media accounts.
 We don’t force the camper to give their passwords over, but if they are ready to work on improving online interactions, we are available to help.

 Sometimes a camper’s social media accounts are beyond salvaging.
-This may be the case if there are too many negative “friends” on their page who are there for the wrong reasons, and there is too much history-making post comments or posting photos that are inappropriate.
+This may be the case if there are too many negative “friends” on their page who are there for the wrong reasons, and there are too much history-making post comments or posting photos that are inappropriate.